dmcgits/dmcgits.github.io/mds/workshops/painter/painter_notes.md

 ![dva shaded](assets/dva_wires.png)
 ___

-## There are in game resolution meshes, and the meshes we really make

-30K vs 12 million
+### Proper high poly

+The term "high poly" in a game running at 60 or 144fps is not the same as high poly when we're actually sculpting the original.

+> High poly in a game might mean 30,000 or even 200,000.
+The original model in ZBrush might use 8, 12 million or more.

-> Open substance, look at our sad low poly axe.
+Let's open substance, look at our sad "high" poly axe.

 ![axe wires](assets/axe_wires.png)

-Now this guy is the original axe.
+Here's the original in ZBrush.
 See all those little details?
 A big triangle doesn't have those.
-* Hold one up to a button or an eyebrow, that's one big flat nothing.
+* Hold one triangle up to a button or an eyebrow.
+Big flat nothing.

 ![axe wires](assets/axe_high.png)

 ___

-### What we really need is that detail so light can shine on all our nice detail

-How do we get it back?
-Well, graphics cards are built to do what you just saw.
-Put nice textures on as many polygons as possible.
+### Getting back the form

+We lose a lot of form taking away tringles.
+How do we get them back?

 ![gpu 2](assets/2080_strix.jpg)

-It has two pipelines:
+Well this thing (a Strix RTX 2080) has two pipelines:
-* one that moves those triangles
+* one that moves triangles
-* and the other that draws the textures.
+* and the other colours them in with textures.

-Turns out the texturing circuitry has power left to burn, and clever people found a way to bring back all that physical form by using textures as data rather than paint info, and they can use that data to draw the surface detail.
+The texturing pipeline has power to burn.
+* Way more than needed to just fill in painted textures.
+* Clever people found a way to transcode physical form into bitmaps
+* They use extra textures for surface form information, light emission, roughness and more.

 ![lava1](assets/normal_lava_1.jpg)
 ![lava2](assets/normal_lava_2.jpg)

-It has limits but it's close enough!
-And fast.
+It has limits but it's pretty convincing.. and very fast.

 > Importing normal map